MaxChellew/FTX-Collapse-Analysis/README.md

 # FTX Collapse Analysis

 This third-year university project in Behavioral Economics involved researching the collapse of the crypto exchange, FTX.
-The resulting essay discusses findings from both classical and behavioral finance perspectives.
+The resulting essay discusses findings from both classical and behavioral finance perspectives and touch upon the idea of reglatory oversight on cyrpto-curency exchanges.
 Please find the PDF file in the repository for details.

 ## Table of contents
 * [Objective](#objective)